redek-zelton/Cryptofinance/Méthode de Minage Optimal/Readme.md

 ![sim](https://github.com/redek-zelton/Cryptofinance/blob/main/Méthode%20de%20Minage%20Optimal/sim.JPG)

-We can see with number = 12 only 33% power of the network should be profitable!
-So only 12 actions, this method is more profitable than selfish
+We can see with number = 12 between 33% and 34% power of the network should be profitable!
+So only 12 actions, this method is more profitable than others except selfish mining

 ## Méthode d'Optimisation Avec Ajustement des blocks (prises en compte des blocks orphelins)